 Want more information on the benefits of reconnecting kids and nature?
 Check out the Children & Nature Network’s library of research.

-Go on a Winter Hike
+Go on a Spring Hike

-Make or hang a birdfeeder and observe the birds
+Make a birdfeeder and watch who visits

 Community Science Activities

 Looking for something to do that's helpful to the science community?
 Try some community science!
 Not only will you learn all about each of the subjects for these projects but you'll also be helping scientists track and record data.